-At the heart of all my work - the common thread that ties it together - is a relationship that changed everything for me .
+But at the heart of all my work — the common thread that ties it together — is a relationship that changed everything for me.

 (It's not my husband, though he’s a damn fine specimen).

 It's the relationship between body and imagination, physical life and creativity.
 Unlocking that connection unleashed my world.
-It changed the way I move and breathe and make stuff and feed my spirit.
+It changed the way I move and make stuff and feed my spirit.
 But I traveled a long, dusty, lonesome road to discover it.

-So now, in addition to keeping up my own artistic practices, I try to smooth the path for others.
-I developed Creative Life Yoga because I love gathering people -especially women and artists of every kind - to move, breathe, sweat, explore new pathways to creativity, connect with kindred spirits, and experience flow together.
+So now, in addition to keeping up my own artistic practices, I try to smooth the way for others.
+I developed Creative Life Yoga because I love gathering people--especially women and creatives of every kind--to move, breathe, sweat, explore new pathways to the imagination, connect with kindred spirits, and experience flow together.
 Also to eat cheese, drink wine, and just commune.

 I'm a moderate health nut, immoderate talker, story junkie, and shameless shoe enthusiast, chronically torn between conflicting identities as ardent east coast urbanite and closet west coast hippie beach bum, who likes her city Atlantic but her ocean Pacific.
 I love great coffee, passable wine, and all the cheeses everywhere; also, funny people, books on paper, the New York Times, shelter magazines, large popcorns at small movies, Topanga Canyon at sunrise, the Hudson River at sunset, and an ocean dip whenever possible.